mbierman/firewalla-tailscale-docker/README.md

     <img src="assets/DNS.jpg" alt="Configure DNS" width="800"/>

-Your Firewalla is now a fully functional part of your tailnet!
+Your Firewalla is now a fully functional part of your Tailnet!

 ### Advanced Installation